oracle/node-oracledb/doc/api.md

 The default value is 4.

-This parameter may be overridden when creating the connection pool.
+This property may be overridden when creating the connection pool.

 <a name="propdbpoolmin"></a>
 ```